 Highmark Health makes all reasonable efforts to abide by the GDPR when required.
 That includes our affiliates and subsidiaries, as applicable.
 Personal data received from the EU and processed by Highmark Health is safeguarded in a manner similar to how protected health information is safeguarded under the Health Insurance Portability and Accountability Act (HIPAA).

-The European Union’s General Data Protection Regulation (GDPR) requires that personal data from the European Union (EU)/European Economic Area (EEA) is subject to special protection.
-The GDPR also provides EU-based individuals (“Data Subjects”) with certain individual rights with respect to their personal information.
-These include:
+The GDPR requires that personal data from the EU/European Economic Area (EEA) be treated with special protection.
+It also provides EU/EEA-based individuals (defined as "Data Subjects" under the GDPR) with certain individual rights with respect to their personal data.
+These Data Subject rights include:

-You have the right at any time to request access to and rectification or erasure of personal data that we hold.
-You can also request restriction of processing of your Personal Data, and you have the right to data portability.
+You have the right at any time to exercise your Data Subject rights, including the right to: request access to and correction or erasure/deletion of personal data that we hold, request restriction of processing of your personal data, and obtain and possess data about you (portability).
+Your full list of rights is reflected above.
 If you would like to exercise any of these rights, please send a written request to our Data Protection Officer at the address listed below.
 Not all requests can be granted.
 If your request is denied, you will be provided with the reason for the denial.

-If we intend to use Personal Data for a purpose other than the original purposes for which we collected the Data (see Notice of Privacy Practices and Item 1. above), prior to that additional processing, we will provide you with information on that other purpose and any further relevant information, insofar as you do not already possess such information.
+If we intend to process personal data for a purpose other than the original reason(s) for which we collected the personal data, we will inform you prior to that additional processing.
+We will provide you with information on the new purpose(s), and any further relevant information, to the extent that you do not already possess such information.

-Our Data Protection Officer can be reached at Highmark Health, 120 Fifth Avenue Place, Suite 2114, Pittsburgh, PA 15222 or via email at firstname.lastname@example.org.
+Our address is 120 Fifth Avenue, Suite 2114, Pittsburgh, PA 15222.
+Our Data Protection Officer can be reached in writing at Highmark Health, Attn: Data Protection Officer, 120 Fifth Avenue, Suite 2114, Pittsburgh, PA 15222, or via email at firstname.lastname@example.org.